Convex-Dev/design/cad/009_expanders/README.md

 - `x` is the Form to be transformed
 - `e` is a Continuation Expander, i.e. another Expander which may be called recursively to expand further forms.

-Expanders MUST have the metadata `{:expander true}` set in order to be recognised as Expanders by the compiler Expansion Phase.
+Expanders stored in the environment MUST have the metadata `{:expander true}` set in order to be recognised as Expanders by the compiler Expansion Phase.

 Typically an Expander will:
 - Perform some specialised code expansion
 - Call the Continuation Expander on the result and / or parts of the result with the pattern `(e z e)`

-However Expanders are extremely flexible.
+However, Expanders are extremely flexible.
 It is perfectly possible to create Expanders which vary this logic. e.g.

 - Changing the Continuation Expander call to `(e z identity)` will cause the continuation expander to expand only once (useful e.g. for debugging and tests)
 - Omitting any calls to the continuation expander gives this Expander the final say on the resulting form
 - Using itself as the continuation expander, an expander can implement a custom language.

-For more information, it is woth referring to the 1988 paper "Expansion-passing style: A general macro mechanism" (Dybvig, Friedman & Haynes) which describes this elegant approach in more detail.
+For more information, it is worth referring to the 1988 paper "Expansion-passing style: A general macro mechanism" (Dybvig, Friedman & Haynes) which describes this elegant approach in more detail.

 ### Macros